Tuning

 # overwritten by: METRICS_ENABLE

-metrics_enable = true
+metrics_enable = false

 swagger_ui_enable

-memory fragmentation further down the road, if enabled, it will be initialized at the very start of the application
+reduce overall memory fragmentation further down the road, if enabled, it will be initialized at the

-instead of being lazily initialized.
-If you don't need the API documentation, leave it to the default, which is false
+very start of the application instead of being lazily initialized.
+If you don't need the API

 [server]